✅ SAFE — Heart (Organ Meat)

 Yes — heart (especially beef and chicken heart) is one of the richest natural sources of taurine.
 Taurine deficiency is linked to dilated cardiomyopathy (DCM) in some dog breeds.

 Yes — Labradors can eat heart (organ meat) safely.
-Use the Large Dog column in the portion guide above.
+Refer to the Large Dog column in the chart above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like heart (organ meat) on top of their regular diet adds calories.
 Treat heart (organ meat) as an occasional reward, not a daily supplement.

 Yes — Heart (Organ Meat) remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut heart (organ meat) out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+Dogs become slightly more sensitive to spoilage organisms when the rains begin.

 Other Safe Foods Like Heart (Organ Meat) for Dogs